bentoml/BentoML/DEVELOPMENT.md

   -v, --verbose         set verbose scripts

-If pytest_additional_arguments is given, the additional arguments will be passed to all of the tests run by the tests script.
+If 'pytest_additional_arguments' is given, the additional arguments will be passed to all of the tests run by the tests script.

 Example:
   $ ./scripts/ci/run_tests.sh pytorch --gpus --capture=tee-sys